Lodève: Geography

 Lodève lies where the coastal plain rises up to the Larzac plateau, 54 km from Montpellier, where the river Lergue and the smaller river Soulondre meet.
 Lodève is surrounded by green hills and vineyards and lies only 8 km from the large man-made Lac du Salagou.

 Climate

 Lodève has a mostly mediterranean climate, with hot summers favourable to viticulture.
 Violent storms and torrential rain are frequently seen in late summer, leading to flooding and the muds and swamps that gave the city its name.

 History

 Lodève started as the capital of a tribe of the Volcae, the Lutevani, before becoming the Roman city Luteva (also known as Forum Neronis).
 The town was a stopping point on the pilgrimage to Santiago de Compostela via the Arles road.
 From the 5th century until the French Revolution, it was the seat of the Bishops of Lodève.
-It was also a centre for textile production under Louis XV and was home to one of only two royal manufactories for tapestry, the other being the one of the Gobelins in Paris.
+It was also a centre for textile production under Louis XV and was home to one of only two royal manufactories for tapestry, the other being the Gobelins in Paris.

 More recently, the area was the centre of a firm resistance against the Nazi occupation during the Second World War.